 Gert Jan’s work today

 Compared to how much we understand of our world and our technology, we are still naive about ourselves as social creatures.
 Gert Jan is on a mission to capture essential elements of our social, relational, emotional life in models.
 He calls it artificial sociality.
 See the catchwords below, or go to the page 'ongoing research' and find some publications.
+The most recent view will be found in my profile in google scholar.

 Artificial Intelligence tries to create robots and virtual agents that can think.
 People, however, are first and foremost social, relational creatures.
 Gert Jan firmly believes that the study of artificial sociality is now urgent.
 His mission for the coming decade is to develop good operable models and simulations to help researchers get a GRASP of social life at its most general.
 This will of course include culture.